 Dining and Lodging - Regardless of what time you visit, you will need a place to stay and somewhere to eat.
 Luckily, South Padre offers plenty of top-notch hotels and restaurants.

 Practically every major chain hotel is represented on the Island.
-The Isla Grand Beach Resort and Sheraton hotels are among the most popular places to stay on the south end of the Island, while the La Quinta offers visitors affordable rooms and a gorgeous view on the north end.
+The Isla Grande Beach Resort and Sheraton hotels are among the most popular places to stay on the south end of the Island, while the La Quinta offers visitors affordable rooms and a gorgeous view on the north end.
 There are also dozens of condos scattered across the Island.

 Dining options are seemingly limitless on South Padre Island.
 Of course, seafood is the top draw and the Sea Ranch (956-761-1314), Scampi's (956-761-7867), and Amberjack’s (956-761-7297) are among the best in the business.
 Due to South Padre's close proximity to Mexico, Tex-Mex cuisine is also in high demand.
 When it comes to Mexican food, Jesse's Cantina (956-761-4500) never disappoints.